 Visiting Tips: If you plan to visit a park which reopens (soon), please check out the 'how to avoid the crowds tips' within our separate park guides:

-- Our National Park Guides - Including Tips on How to Avoid the crowds - Our 'crowd tips' are crucial at the moment
+- Our National Park Guides - Including Tips on How to Avoid the crowds - Our 'crowd tips' are crucial at the moment.
+If reservation systems are implemented, they help you to secure tickets!

 How to use the table: Click the national park name in the first column to get more detailed information about the status.
 The second last column takes you to our tips.
-The last column to the updated official NPS site.
-Always check this one!
+The last column takes you to the updated official NPS site, which you should always check!
 Please note: This list is not complete, as we cover the most visited and important ones.

 List of Parks (Table): Click the link in the second last column, which takes you to the respective guide.
 On mobile devices: Swipe the table left and right!